CodePeasants/recipes/desserts/pumpkin_pie/README.md

 ## Recipes

 ### Pie Crust
+This makes enough dough for 2 pies, or one pie with a cover.
+If you make the full recipe, cut the dough in half to roll out crust and use the rest for decoration.
+I used the other half the make a braid that I attached to the rim of the pie crust that looks nice (egg wash it when baked) along with some leaves I made with a glass as a cookie cutter and a knife to cut veins in leaves, to place on top of the pie.
+Bake those when you blind-bake the crust and save them to top the pie later.

 #### Ingredients
-- 1 1/2 cups all purpose flour
+- 3 cups all purpose flour
-- 4 oz butter
+- 8 oz butter
-- 1/2 cup ice cold water
+- 1 cup ice cold water
-- 1/2 tablespoon sugar
+- 1 tablespoon sugar
-- 1/2 teaspoon salt
+- 1 teaspoon salt

 #### Instructions
 - All ingredients should be COLD (even flour if you can)